U.S. says Thailand, Malaysia, Venezuela among worst human trafficking centers

-WASHINGTON (Reuters) - The United States downgraded Thailand, Malaysia and Venezuela to its list of the world’s worst centers of human trafficking on Friday, opening up the countries to possible sanctions and dumping them in the same category as North Korea and Syria.
+WASHINGTON (Reuters) - The U.S. State Department downgraded Thailand, Malaysia and Venezuela on Friday to its list of the world’s worst centers of human trafficking, opening up the countries to possible sanctions and dumping them in the same category as North Korea and Syria.

 The three countries were all downgraded to the lowest “Tier 3” status in the U.S. State Department’s 2014 Trafficking in Persons Report as they did not fully comply with the minimum standards for the elimination of trafficking.

-Thailand, one of Washington’s oldest Asian treaty allies, expressed disappointment.
-Thai officials had expressed confidence their country would be upgraded, submitting a 78-page report to the U.S. government in April to make its case.
+Thai officials repeatedly expressed confidence their country would be upgraded, submitting a 78-page report to the U.S. government in April to make its case.

-Acting Thai Foreign Minister Sihasak Phuangketkeow asked the United States to reconsider its evaluation, saying category three was intended for countries “that have done nothing”.

-“It is up them to see whether we have made progress, up to them if they want to continue engaging constructively with Thailand, working together to ensure further progress,” Sihasak told a news conference in Bangkok on Saturday.

 The downgrades could cause some multinational companies to reconsider investments in industries accused of using trafficked labor such as fisheries, a lucrative business in Thailand, the world’s largest exporter of shrimp.

-The countries could also lose U.S. non-humanitarian and non-trade-related aid and face U.S. opposition to help from bodies like the International Monetary Fund and World Bank.
+The countries could also lose U.S. non-humanitarian and non-trade-related aid, and they could face U.S. opposition to help from international institutions such as the International Monetary Fund and World Bank.

 The report said the majority of trafficking victims in Thailand - “tens of thousands ... by conservative estimates” - were migrants from neighboring countries “forced, coerced, or defrauded into labor or exploited in the sex trade.”
 A significant number were trafficked into the fishing industry, garment production and domestic work.